 The scientists then decided to look at the mother's DNA.
 What they found was shocking . . .

-And the telomeres of the women who reported being under the most stress were a good 10 years older than the women who were under the least amount of stress.
+And the telomeres of the women who reported being under the most stress were 10 years older than those under the least stress.
 This had nothing to do with the women's actual age.[3]

 In other words,